 1. Organizations formed for the purpose of promoting the study or performance of music

 2. Individual membership shall be classified as Individual, Life, Subscriber, Donor, or Patron.

-(a) An Individual Member.
-Any individual interested in the advancement of music may become an Individual Member upon payment of annual dues as provided in Article X, Section 7.
-A. 1. (b) of these Bylaws.
+become an Individual Member upon payment of annual dues as provided in Article X

 B. Associate Membership

 transaction of business and the presentation of a program shall not be eligible for associate membership, except those groups organized specifically to promote a musical project.

 Section 5.
 Junior Division.
 The membership in the Junior Division shall be limited to individuals or organizations whose members are not over 18 years of age.

-A. The Individual Membership in the Junior Division may be either organization or individual.
+The Individual Membership in the Junior Division may be either organization or individual.